In a post of September 28, 2011, Language Hat discusses the word “catchmark“.

 Encouraged by Language Hat, I am adding a couple more images: Another lovely “catchmark” symbol (really, we need a paleographer and/or a codicologist to confirm this use of the word and inform us of others), with beautiful uncial E as a free bonus; and (below) a symbol I’d probably just read as an abbreviation for “Nota” – an N and rudimentary uncial A in ligature.

-The increasingly lon… on Stray Dog Saga catannea on Stalking Storks cheethatsme on Stalking Storks cheethatsme on Summer at Saint-Antoine 2012,… Cathy on Summer at Saint-Antoine 2012,…
+marie-lucie on Summer at Saint-Antoine 2015,… The increasingly lon… on Stray Dog Saga catannea on Stalking Storks cheethatsme on Stalking Storks cheethatsme on Summer at Saint-Antoine 2012,…